-Pratyush Kumar is president of Boeing India and vice president of Boeing International.
+Pratyush Kumar is president of Boeing India, vice president of Boeing International and the leader of Boeing Defence India.
 Based in New Delhi, Kumar is Boeing’s most senior in-country leader.

 Before joining Boeing in 2012, Kumar served in various leadership roles at General Electric (GE) for close to a decade in the United States and in India.
 He started his career as a consultant with McKinsey & Company in the U.S. In between McKinsey and GE, Kumar was an entrepreneur, working at a U.S. high-technology startup, Coventor, and founding a Boston-based biotech company, Cytonome.